mikemaccana/powershell-profile/README.md

 ### To pick a color scheme / theme

+Browse [iterm2colorschemes.com](https://iterm2colorschemes.com/) and download the equivalent named Windows Terminal file from [their Windows Terminal color schemes](https://github.com/mbadolato/iTerm2-Color-Schemes/tree/master/windowsterminal).
+Open **Settings** and paste it into the `schemes` section, then select that scheme name for the profile you want to use it with in `profiles`.

 Terminus has it's own color schemes, just open **Settings** > **Appearance** > **Color Scheme** and pick one (or use my config file).

-Otherwise, the Windows console supports the well know `.itermcolors` format.
-You can view hundreds of popular themes at [iterm2colorschemes.com](https://iterm2colorschemes.com/).
-I like [Monokai Soda](https://raw.githubusercontent.com/mbadolato/iTerm2-Color-Schemes/master/schemes/Monokai%20Soda.itermcolors)
+[ColorTool](https://blogs.msdn.microsoft.com/commandline/2017/08/11/introducing-the-windows-console-colortool/) also supports importing the well know `.itermcolors` format.
+[Download ColorTool from Microsoft's GitHub](https://github.com/Microsoft/console/tree/master/tools/ColorTool).
 You can edit an `.itermcolors` file using [terminal.sexy](https://terminal.sexy).

-[ColorTool](https://blogs.msdn.microsoft.com/commandline/2017/08/11/introducing-the-windows-console-colortool/) applies the `.itermcolors` file - it determines coloring for powershell, bash, and cmd.
-[Download ColorTool from Microsoft's GitHub](https://github.com/Microsoft/console/tree/master/tools/ColorTool).

 Run: